** modelled on the Pirate rules of ‘Parley’

 Finding it difficult to broach big subjects with the other side of the debate?

-A group of us* came together to work out what guidelines we might establish for good conversations to help bridge the political divides.
+A group of us* came together to work out what guidelines we might establish for good conversations to help bridge the political, social, and cultural divides.

 Remember that the people you speak to are not your opponents.
 Address them calmly and in a civil manner.